Monitoring programme FAQs

 How does Mastercard calculate the rate for ECP?

-How does Mastercard identify users for its programs?
+How does Mastercard identify users for its programmes?

-Acquirers are required to identify users that qualify for a program (segmented by market) and self-report this to Mastercard each month.
+Acquirers are required to identify users that qualify for a programme (segmented by market) and self-report this to Mastercard each month.

 How can I estimate my chargeback rate?